This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'The share deal, what is the go?'
 Anne asked, 'Seems to be a reward for nothing.'

-'The shares allotted for employees are they tied to value or do they float,' Anne asked, 'I heard that a "dot com" firm had an advisor awarded ten percent which he swapped for a hundred thousand shares then the next week the company restructured the shares and issued a billion shares and went public.
+'The shares allotted for employees are they tied to value or do they float,' Anne asked, 'I heard that a "dot com" firm had an adviser whose share was ten percent which on advice he swapped for a hundred thousand shares then the next week the company restructured the shares and issued a billion shares and went public.
 Thus rendering his parcel peanuts, he sued successfully.'

 'I will read the worker's agreement and give a review if you wish,' Anne said, 'I will see you tomorrow so goodbye for now.'